PresleyHank/hondamobilityhacks-2019/connected_vehicle_data/README.md

 # Connected Vehicles Data

-This dataset contains the periodic log of around 24 connected vehicles.
+This dataset contains the periodic log of 20+ connected vehicles.

 The logs are collected and processed into the data tables below.